jgmalcolm/jgmalcolm.github.io/_drafts/washington-a-life.md

 > envy, and intrigue that detracted from the achievements of other
 > founders.
 He had indeed been the indispensable man of the American
 > Revolution.

-## Notable Events

-> While Washington was at Carlisle, Henry Knox belatedly returned to
-> Philadelphia.
-It must have dawned on him just how annoyed Washington was by
-> his protracted absence, for he sent him a letter awash with “inexpressible
-> regret that an extraordinary course of contrary winds” had delayed his
-> return.
-Knox volunteered to join Washington at Carlisle and must have been
-> shocked by his curt reply: “It would have given me pleasure to have had you
-> with me on my present tour and advantages might have resulted from it, if
-> your return in time would have allowed it.
-It is now too late.”
-This was a
-> remarkable message: the president was banishing the secretary of war from
-> the largest military operation to unfold since the Revolutionary War.
-In
-> addition to giving Knox a stinging rap on the knuckles, Washington must also
-> have seen that Hamilton had assumed a commanding posture and would have
-> yielded to Knox only with reluctance.